-All too often the younger mothers are stripped of their children and the older fathers are left child support free, to continue to dominate the younger women through the mis-use of the father’s pawns, the children.
+All too often the Mothers are stripped of their children and the older fathers are left child support free, to continue to dominate the younger women through the mis-use of the father’s pawns, the children.

 These mothers are treated as little more than baby factories.
 Produce and remove.

 Our culture has some serious hang ups.
 We tend to not address them openly until someone ugly puts them on the front page.
-But these hang ups are there and they run deep.
+But they are there and they run deep.
 My job is fighting for families, parents, children one client at a time, yes.
-But it is also fighting one case at a time against ancient cultural norms that would still seek to keep some of us enslaved and others of us barefoot, pregnant and in the kitchen.
+But it is also fighting against ancient cultural norms that would still seek to keep some of us enslaved and others of us barefoot, pregnant and in the kitchen one case at a time.